Giphy/giphy-ios-sdk/animate.md

 This new service _creates_ animated text results for search queries where there are no matching results in GIPHY's library.
 These results are returned in a number of different animation styles giving your users a variety of options to best express themselves.

-Here are some examples below:

 ### Requirements

 - GIPHY SDK v2.0.5 (or above)
-- To access this feature, you'll need to [create a new API Key](https://developers.giphy.com/dashboard/?create=true)
+- To access this feature, you'll need to [create a new SDK Key](https://developers.giphy.com/dashboard/?create=true)
 - This feature isn't as 'plug-and-play' as the other features of the SDK.
 Some additional setup and logic is required to properly offer it in your app.

 ### Enabling Dynamic Text in the GiphyViewController